About The Program for Breakthrough Biomedical Research (PBBR)

 The Program for Breakthrough Biomedical Research (PBBR) seeks to stimulate and support highly innovative basic science research at UCSF.
 The focus is on basic science projects of potentially high impact that are creative, risky, and transformative.
 We seek novel ideas for basic science projects that are more ambitious than those that receive funding from NIH and other traditional funding mechanisms.

-The Program for Breakthrough Biomedical Research is currently in its remarkable seventeenth year.
-Investigators credit the Program for Breakthrough Biomedical Research with engendering over $500 million in subsequent grant funding, and projects and their derivatives have resulted in 1,500 scientific publications and dozens of patents.
+The Program for Breakthrough Biomedical Research is currently in its remarkable eighteenth year.
+Investigators credit the Program for Breakthrough Biomedical Research with engendering over $1.2 billion in subsequent grant funding, and projects and their derivatives have resulted in over 2,000 scientific publications and dozens of patents.

 Scientist quotes about the Program for Breakthrough Biomedical Research: